micmejia/bible-dump/AMPC/Luke/Luke 17.md

-Whoever tries to preserve his life will lose it, but whoever loses his life will preserve and [^e]quicken it.
+Whoever tries to preserve his life will lose it, but whoever loses his life will preserve and quicken it.